matthew-brett/greater-data-science/greater_data.md

   influx of agile / lean methodology from software development via open source.

+[comment]: <> (S: This corresponds with my feeling; unfortunately, I fear that the first item above often corrupts the other more noble items.
+E.g., I think students should be learning much more of #3, but their drive and focus are largely on #1.)

 ### Where will we go?

 We can answer the question of where we are with reference to the end point of